xiongyw/docs/pve-8.4-1_hp-elitedesk-800-g4-dm.md

 The most reliable VBIOS is one extracted from the specific hardware, which matches the iGPU and motherboard firmware.
 Download firmware package from [hp support](https://support.hp.com/us-en/drivers/swdetails/hp-elitedesk-800-65w-g4-desktop-mini-pc/).
 The file name is `sp156646.exe`, which contains the firmware `Q21_023000.bin`, which in turn contains `Intel VBIOS 9.2.1014 (2018/06/21)` and `Intel GOP 9.0.1075`.

-FIXME: how to extract VBIOS from the firmware package?
+FIXME: how to extract VBIOS from this firmware package, which seems proprietary (or encrypted) somehow?
+Probably using a firmware from other vendors worth a try.

 ## VM Config

 The following is a working version of the VM config:

 ```
-# qm config 100
+root@pve:~# qm config 100
 agent: 1
 args: -set device.hostpci0.addr=02.0 -set device.hostpci0.x-igd-gms=0x2 -set device.hostpci0.x-igd-opregion=on
 bios: ovmf